Stampede Wrestling: Second run (1985–1989)

-On October 28, 1985, the WWF sold Stampede back to the Hart family, with Bruce Hart taking the reins, and by 1986, the Calgary territory was given a shot of adrenaline with new talent such as Owen Hart, Brian Pillman, Chris Benoit, Biff Wellington, and Johnny Smith coming in to tangle with Gama Singh and his Karachi Vice stable (which included Shinya Hashimoto, Gary Albright, and Mike Shaw) and The Viet Cong Express (which included a masked Hiroshi Hase).
-In December 1987, they added a women's championship, the IWA World Women's Championship, with Monster Ripper as their champion, but by January 1989, that championship moved to Japan.
+On October 28, 1985, the WWF sold Stampede back to the Hart family, with Bruce Hart taking the reins.
+In 1986, the Calgary territory was given a shot of adrenaline with new talent such as Owen Hart, Brian Pillman, Chris Benoit, Biff Wellington, and Johnny Smith coming in to tangle with Gama Singh and his Karachi Vice stable (which included Shinya Hashimoto, Gary Albright, and Mike Shaw) and The Viet Cong Express (which included a masked Hiroshi Hase).

+In December 1987, they added a women's championship, the IWA World Women's Championship, with Monster Ripper as their champion.
+In January 1989, that championship moved to Japan.

 Despite a valiant four years trying to resurrect the wrestling scene in Calgary to its former glory, Stampede officially shut down on December 18, 1989.
 The closure stemmed from long-standing problems between Bruce Hart and Ed Whalen, producer Fred May's constantly editing too much content off TV, and pay disputes within talent.
 Their final show before closing down was held in Edmonton on December 16, with Larry Cameron defeating Bob Emory in the main event to retain the North American Heavyweight Championship.

 Failed attempts to relaunch

 Despite Stampede officially closing down in December 1989, there were several attempts to revive the promotion.
 The first attempt occurred around March 1990 by Bruce Hart, but it only lasted three months, running smaller towns outside Calgary and Edmonton, due to a lack of approval by the Calgary Wrestling & Boxing Commission to promote shows.
-The next attempt was around December 1991 by Abu Wizal, but only lasted a couple weeks.
+The next attempt was around December 1991 by Abu Wizal, but only lasted a couple of weeks.
 Between July 1995 and July 1997, Bruce Hart promoted one-off shows periodically at the Rockyford Rodeo in Rockyford, Alberta.

 On December 15, 1995, a special Stampede Wrestling tribute show was held at the Corral in Calgary, celebrating Stu Hart's life and career.
 It featured several Stampede alumni, as well as talent from both the World Wrestling Federation and World Championship Wrestling.
 The main event saw Bret Hart successfully defend the WWF Championship against Davey Boy Smith.